 While you wait for your flight, you can enjoy a meal from a large buffet, which also includes several dessert options.
 There’s even a hot food station if you are in the mood for something more substantial.

 Once onboard your flight, you will see that every seat in the business class cabin has direct aisle access.
 This is a staple of a good business class seat.
 Additionally, each seat is lie-flat so you can rest peacefully during the flight.

 Like many business class cabins, window seats are great for solo travelers.
 If you are traveling with a companion, the 2 middle seats might be better for you as it will be easier to chat.

-So, ANA’s The Room, which is a business class product, is just 1 inch shorter than the previous record holder of the widest first class seat.
+A business class product, ANA’s The Room is just 1 inch shorter than the previous record holder of the widest first class seat.

-If this hasn’t gotten you intrigued already, ANA will offer incredible, 4K 22″ in-flight monitors for personal entertainment.
-These business class seats have the sliding doors, which allows for complete and utter privacy within your enclosed suite.
-In fact, ANA’s The Room might be the product that dethrones the QSuites.
+If this hasn’t intrigued you, ANA offers incredible 4K 22-inch inflight monitors for personal entertainment.
+These business class seats have sliding doors, allowing complete and utter privacy within your enclosed suite.
+ANA’s The Room might be the product that dethrones the QSuites.

 You can find this new business class suite on the following routes:

 As a member of Star Alliance, there are many ways to book business class award flights on ANA.
 Let’s talk about some of the best ways to do so.

 |Hawaii (Zone 5)||North America (Zone 6)||Europe (Zone 7)|